swedenconnect/technical-framework/07 - Implementation Profile for using DSS in Central Signing Services.md

 <a name="signer"></a>
 ##### 2.1.3.3.
 Signer

-The `<Signer>` element MUST contain at least the SAML attributes that are necessary in order to uniquely identify the signer.
+The Requesting Service MAY include a `<Signer>` element containing the SAML attributes that are necessary in order to uniquely identify the signer.
 The present attributes MUST match the attributes that are provided for this signer when authenticating the signer using the Identity Provider specified in the `<IdentityProvider>` element.

+It is RECOMMENDED that a Signature Requester that has authenticated the user before sending a signature request includes relevant SAML attributes in the `<Signer>` element.
+If this is not done, the identity of the signer needs to be verified after the signature process has completed in order to ensure that the authenticated user was the signer.

 The Signing Service MUST match all attribute values provided in the `<Signer>` element with SAML attributes provided for this signer